bertramdev/less-grails-asset-pipeline/README.md

 Less4j Support
 --------------

-This plugin also supports compiling your less files with less4j instead of the standard less compiler.
-To Turn this on you must adjust your config:
+This plugin now defaults to compiling your less files with less4j instead of the standard less compiler.
+To Turn this off you must adjust your config:

 ```
-grails.assets.less.compiler = 'less4j'
+grails.assets.less.compiler = 'standard'
 ```

-Get Ready for a SIGNIFICANT **Performance** boost!

 Production
 ----------